-The manga apparently has introduced an actual sixth ranger in chapter 174.
-The "Second Keroro Platoon", a young Kiruru based on the data of the Keroro platoon who has alternate modes based on the abilities of each platoon member.
-He befriends a human child called Tomosu, who's an occult fan and sole member of an occult club, similar to Fuyuki, but he's younger and actually a Fuyuki fan himself.
+The manga introduced an actual sixth ranger in chapter 174.
+The "Second Keroro Platoon", a young recruit also named "Keroro", whose Keron Star gives him alternate modes based on the data of each platoon member.
+He befriends a human child called Tomosu, who's an occult fan and member of an occult club, similar to Fuyuki, but he's younger and actually a Fuyuki fan himself.

 Slasher Smile: parodied when Keroro finally learns of Natsumi's one weakness...